igezt/ascendent-solutions/README.md

 For Staff, it is rather trivial why cases may not have a staff attached to them.
 This is because when a case is created, it is not likely that a staff will already be working on the case.

-However, for Clients, it is not as simple.
+For Clients, it is not as simple.
 The reason why Cases are not deleted on cascade when a client is deleted, even though a case without a client doesn't make sense, is because it would be quite detrimental for a case's details to be destroyed if a client accidentally deletes their account etc.

+However, on confirmation, I have verified that it should be cascade on delete for clients to case.

-Hence, both the referenced client and staff are optional in a case.
-(Though a client is needed to create the case in the first place, because a newly-created case without a client doesn't make sense).
+Hence, both the referenced staff is optional in a case but clients are required to be linked at all times.

 ## Client Model Decisions